civo/civo-csi/README.md

 * We need to enable [dynamic provisioning](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/#dynamic-provisioning)
 * We're going to build a single binary and use the sidecars to register the appropriate parts of it in the appropriate place (one part runs on the control plane as a deployment, the other part runs on each node as a DaemonSet)

-## Known issues

-No currently known issues.

 ## Getting started

-Normally for our Civo Kubernetes integrations we'd recommend visiting the [getting started document for CivoStack](https://github.com/civo/civo-stack/blob/master/GETTING_STARTED.md) guide, but this is a different situation (installed on the client cluster, not the supercluster), so below are some similar sort of steps to get you started:

 There are three parts to a CSI driver - node, controller and identity.
 The easiest way to think about these is: